 Kim already is a graduate of Life, and we are very proud of her, too.
 She is now the head of the Department of Technique at the college.
 She is an excellent teacher and loves her work.
-We are delighted every day to see her strong dedication to who were members of the Hong Kong Chiropractic Association.
+We are delighted every day to see her strong dedication to the ethics and principles chiropractors who were members of the Hong Kong Chiropractic Association.
 In Japan we spoke at both chiropractic colleges - one in Tokyo and the other in Nagoya.
 We thoroughly enjoyed meeting the fine people who are heading up these institutions.